 From 2013-15 I lived in Barcelona, where I was the resident director of the University of Illinois-University of California Education Abroad Program.

-My other area of research now is the study of emotions and affect in/as culture, with particular emphasis on the role of emotions and affects in the public sphere, and the relationship between politics and collective emotions.
+My other area of research now is the study of emotions and affects in the public sphere, and the relationship between politics and collective emotions.
 Part of that research is included in the co-edited volume (with Pura Fernandez and Jo Labanyi) Engaging the Emotions in Spanish Culture and History (Vanderbilt University Press, 2016).
-An updated version will appear in 2018 (Las emociones en la cultura y la cultura de las emociones, Catedra).
+An updated version appeared in Spanish in 2018 (Las emociones en la cultura y la cultura de las emociones, Catedra).
 Along those lines, I am now working on how emotional and political attachments intersect and function in narratives of citizenship at moments of crisis: the movement of the Outraged in Spain (2011- 2015), the independence referenda in Scotland and Catalonia (2014, 2017);the peace agreement referendum in Colombia (2016); and the internationalfeminist demonstrations against inequality and abuse (2017- present).